-You, Aviall Pte.
-Ltd. (Singapore), are, and at all times relevant were, a company registered under the laws of Singapore and, indirectly, a wholly-owned subsidiary of Aviall, Inc. Accordingly, you are a controlled in fact foreign subsidiary of a domestic concern, as defined in Section 760.1(c) of the Regulations and, as such, are a United States person as defined in Section 760.1(b) of the Regulations.
+You, Thermon Europe BV (Netherlands) are, and at all times relevant were, a company registered under the laws of the Netherlands and a wholly-owned subsidiary of Thermon US.
+Accordingly, you are a controlled-in-fact foreign subsidiary of a domestic concern, as defined in Section 760.1(c) of the Regulations and, as such, a United States person, as defined in Section 760.1(b) of the Regulations.

-During the year 2002, you engaged in a transaction involving the sale and transfer of goods from the United States to Bahrain, an activity in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+During the years 2003 through 2008, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Iran, Oman, Syria and UAE, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

-Charge 1 (15 C.F.R. §760.2(a) - Agreeing to Refuse to Do Business)
+Charge 1 (15 C.F.R. § 760.2(a) - Refusal To Do Business)